AxisCommunications/acap3-examples/larod/README.md

 ```
 to see that indeed a goldfish was recognized.

-Please note that this app only supports models with one input and one output
+**Note: this app only supports models with one input and one output
-tensor, whereas larod itself supports any number of either.
+tensor, whereas larod itself supports any number of either.**

 ## License